 This is unfortunately one of the more common house hazards, and it all stems from neglect.
 The consequences are usually tragic, but you can avoid this by making it a point to unplug electrical appliances that are not in use.
 Also, avoid using “octopus” or multi-outlets.
 Clusters of wires and plugs can become a fire hazard due to overloading.

 At Handyman Connection of Boise, we can help you make your home a safer place for you and your family.
-Fill out our form, or give us a call at (208) 901-3999 to get a free estimate on our home improvement services.
+Fill out our form, or give us a call at (208) 901-3999 to get an estimate on our home improvement services.